sunderee/diskurs-backend/README.md

 ## Usage

+Install dependencies with `npm install`.
 Run tests using the following NPM scripts:

 ```bash
 # Run all unit tests